SOUNDING BOARD COFFEEHOUSE

 CLEARWATER'S GREAT HUDSON RIVER REVIVAL

-Clearwater's Great Hudson River Revival (aka "the Clearwater Festival" or "Revival") features seven sustainably powered stages with diverse music, dance, storytelling and family-oriented programming as well as a juried Handcrafters' Village, the Green Living Expo, the Working Waterfront with small boat exhibits and rides, the Artisanal Food & Farm Market, environmental education displays and exhibits, and the Circle of Song where audience participation is the focus.
+June 15 and 16, 2019, at Croton Point Park in Croton-on-Hudson, Westchester County, NY.
+Festival gates open to attendees at 9:00 a.m Features seven sustainably powered stages with diverse music, dance, storytelling and family-oriented programming as well as a juried Handcrafters' Village, the Green Living Expo, the Working Waterfront with small boat exhibits and rides, the Artisanal Food & Farm Market, environmental education displays and exhibits, and the Circle of Song where audience participation is the focus.
 The festival is wheelchair accessible and stage programming is staffed with American Sign Language interpreters.
+Web:

 NEW BEDFORD FOLK FESTIVAL